Conditional Use Permit No. 3671/Public Use Permit No. 911/McCoy Solar Energy Project

-McCoy Solar, LLC, a subsidiary of NextEra Energy Resources LLC, has requested a Conditional Use Permit, Public Use Permit, and Development Agreement to construct, operate, maintain, and decommission an approximately 50 megawatt photovoltaic solar power plant and related infrastructure on approximately 477 privately owned acres under the County's jurisdiction as part of an overall 750 MW PV solar power plant, and related infrastructure, to be known as the McCoy Solar Energy Project.
-The majority of the Project will be developed on public land admistered by the Bureau of Land Management ("BLM").
-The Project proposes to generate and deliver power through an interconnection at the Colorado River Substation.
-The overall 750 MW solar power project would be developed in two phases, to be called Unit 1 and Unit 2.
-Unit 1, which includes the 477 acre portion of the solar power plant site subject to the CUP and Public Use Permit, is expected to have an overall 250 MW capacity.
-Necessary facilities on the privately owned lands subject to County jurisdiction would include solar arrays and inverters, portions of the access road, portions of a double- circuit 230 kV generation tie line, electrical power distribution line, and telecommunications line.
-A single-axis tracking system or a fixed tilt ground mount would be used for the structures that support the PV panels.
-The proposed 13.5 mile generation tie line, within a BLM-administered right-of-way width of 100 feet, would require about 200 acres of public and private lands.
-Portions of the proposed generation tie line would be subject to the Public Use Permit.
-The proposed two acre switch yard would be located adjacent to and connect into Southern CA Edison's Colorado River Substation.
-Lighting is proposed at key areas such as the solar power plant site entrance, substations, and switchyard.
-All lighting would be kept to the minimum required for safety and security; sensors, motion detectors, and switches would be used to keep lighting turned off when not required, and all lights would be hooded and directed to minimize off-site light.
-The project would operate year-round for approximately 30 years.
+McCoy Solar, LLC, a subsidiary of NextEra Energy Resources LLC, has requested a Conditional Use Permit and a Public Use Permit to construct, operate, maintain, and decommission a 46 Megawatt (MW) solar photovoltaic (PV) solar power plant on ~477 privately owned acres as part of an overall up to 7650 MW PV solar power plant project located on a total of ~5,636 acres (private land and public land administered by the Bureau of Land Management (BLM)).
+The overall 750 MW solar power plant project would be developed in two phases, to be called Unit 1 and Unit2.
+Unit1, which includes the 477 acre portion of the solar power plant site subject to the Conditional Use Permit, is expected to have an overall 250 MW capacity.
+Necessary facilities on the private lands subject to County jurisdiction include solar arrays and inverters, portions of the access road, portions of the double-circuit 230 kV generation tie line, electrical power distribution line, and telecommunications line.
+Security lighting is proposed at key areas such as entrance and substations to be hooded along with perimeter security fencing.
+The proposed project would operate year-round.

 The document was originally posted before CEQAnet had the capability to host attachments for the public.